dehezhang2/Notes/3402/CS3402_Database_System.md

     * An array to show the lock entry for each data item
     * Each entry of the array stores the identify of transaction that has set a lock on the data item including the mode
     * The resource or data item is defined for one database?
 One record?
 One field?
-Lock granularity (粒度) (Coarse granularity vs. fine granularity)
+Lock granularity (粒度) (Coarse granularity vs. fine granularity) => how to define common resource
       * Larger granularity (smaller number of locks) → higher conflict probability but lower locking overhead
       * How to detect lock conflict for insertion operations from a transaction?
         * A transaction reads all data items and another one inserts a new item